aleksilassila/Islands/README.md

 The owner can `/trust` other players so that they can also interact with blocks and entities.

 **"Base managment."**
 Want to start a new base?
 Just create a new island.
 Tired of creating a new world multiple times to find the biome of your liking?
-Well, this plugin lets you chooose that too.
+Well, this plugin lets you choose that too.
 Personally I just like the idea of placing individual creations of mine on their own islands.
 It also makes saving them in a schematic file a lot easier.
-(Also I might add this as a feature later)
+(The plugin has a command for that)

 **Resources.**
 Everyone hates monuments that are already raided by another player.